Hawk453/simple-dns/README.md

 <img alt="GitHub" src="https://img.shields.io/github/license/Hawk453/simple-dns?style=flat-square"> <img alt="GitHub top language" src="https://img.shields.io/github/languages/top/Hawk453/simple-dns?style=flat-square&color=44AA44">

+### ONLY STUB RESOLVER

+Dev Build is for high optimization and DNSSEC.
+Work in Progress.

 ## What is Simple-DNS?

 A straightforward and intelligible DNS Server written in safe rust to provide a quick and easy understanding of DNS.